 Periodic emergency drills (fire, lockdown, etc.) will be conducted.
 Fire exit instructions are posted in each room.
 Students must be silent, orderly, and follow the instructions of the classroom teacher or other supervisor during a drill.
 Cell phones should be turned off during emergencies.
 No one should re-enter the building until cleared by an administrator.
-Emergency plans can be found at the end of this document.
+Emergency plans can be found in Appendix G.